 Maple Leaf Memories

-Two goaltending legends had quite the duel, on Jan.
+Two goaltending legends had quite the duel on Jan.
 27, 1942, as the Toronto Maple Leafs traveled to Boston.
-Turk Broda and Bruins’ Hall of Famer were the stars in a scoreless draw.
+Turk Broda and Bruins’ Hall of Famer Frank Brimsek were the stars in a scoreless draw.
 It was the 32nd career shutout for Broda and the 24th for Brimsek.

-Exactly one year later, defenseman Borje Salming set a team record for career assists in a 6-2 victory versus the Blackhawks.
-He picked up his 528th career assist, one more than the previous record holder, Darry Sittler.
+One year later, defenseman Borje Salming set a team record for career assists in a 6-2 victory versus the Blackhawks.
+He picked up his 528th career assist, one more than the previous record-holder, Darryl Sittler.
 He retired with 620 assists, still the most in franchise history.

 Speaking of Hall of Fame blueliners, on Jan.
 27, 1997, Larry Murphy scored his 250th career goal in the Maple Leafs’ 5-2 loss to the visiting Colorado Avalanche.
 He became the sixth defenseman in NHL history to score 250 goals.